Maguy Bou Ghosn: Acting career

 Bou Ghosn studied acting and directing at the Lebanese University.
-Her acting career debuted when she started portraying in all successful TV series through the Arab World including Syria and the Persian Gulf.
+Her acting career debuted when she started portraying in many successful TV series through the Arab World.
 In 2008, Bou Ghosn portrayed Amira in "Asr El Harim", Jana in "Maitre Nada", Vera in "Dr. Hala", Jihane in "Metel El Kezzebeh".
 In 2011, Bou Ghosn made starred in the well-advertised Ramadan comedy TV Series "Akher Khabar" and her fans loved her performance, calling it a very new of kind.
 Later that year, Bou Ghosn starred in a Comedy-Drama TV series "Auberge", which aired on MTV from 2011 till 2012 and it was such a great success.
 In Ramadan 2012, Bou Ghosn starred in "Duo Al Gharam" and played the leading role beside Carlos Azar.
 She then starred in her first movie "BeBe" in 2013, which considered to be the number 1 movie in Lebanon with over 152,000 admission tickets within 14 weeks.
 That movie was then followed by two successful movies "Vitamin" in 2014 and "Al Sayyida Al Thaniya" in 2015.
 All three movies were highly advertised and said to have sold a huge number of admission tickets.

 Bou Ghosn was the lead actress in a number of Ramadan series.
 In "24 Qirat" (2015) she shared the leading role with Abed Fahed and Cyrine Abdelnour.
 In 2016, she shared the leading role of her new Ramadan series "Ya Rayt" with Qays Cheikh Najib and Maxim Khalil.
 Other works she appeared in include the movie "Welaane" (2016), the series "Caramel" (2017), the movie "Habbet Caramel" (2017) and the series "Julia" in Ramadan 2018.